bhoward27/433-prj/README.md

 Regardless, please change the `toPhoneNumber` constant in that file to your own personal phone number (add +1 in front for Canadian numbers).

 Hardware Setup
-To get temperature readings, the TMP36 temperature sensor must be wired up to the BeagleBone as shown in this student guide (NOTE: this guide was not created by The Defenders): https://opencoursehub.cs.sfu.ca/bfraser/grav-cms/cmpt433/links/files/2022-student-howtos/TMP36TemperatureSensor.pdf
-For our project, the sensor must be connected to AIN1.
+To get temperature readings, the TMP36 temperature sensor must be wired up to the BeagleBone with a voltage divider setup, with the sensor's Vout connected to AIN2 on the ADC.
+Ask Ben if you don't know how to wire it up.

-# TODO: Update the above section for wiring up with voltage divider + adjust conversion formula in code (likely just multiply by 2).
+Building the App on the Host Machine
+Ensure NFS is set up with the BBG.
+Then, on the host:
+`cd target/src`
+`make`

+Running the App on the BeagleBone
+Navigate to the exported NFS myApp folder.
+Then:
+`./a.out`